samjaycode/simple-python-bot/README.md

 # simple-python-bot
 This is a simple bot that answers questions you ask it.
-It is meant to become advacned enough to take over some of the customer services tasks that businesses have.
+It is meant to help businesses with their customer service.

 Created by Sam Ryan